Vonage/vonage-php-sdk-core/README.md

 ### Checking A Verification

-In the same way, checking a verification requires the code the user provided, and an exiting verification object:
+In the same way, checking a verification requires the code the user provided, and an existing verification object:

 ```php
 $verification = new \Nexmo\Verify\Verification('00e6c3377e5348cdaf567e1417c707a5');